 Transect searches for risk associated with natural resources issues like wetlands, endangered species, historic resources, protected areas, etc., in accordance with the Endangered Species Act, Clean Water Act, National Historic Preservation Act, National Environmental Policy Act, respectively (these are just the most-well recognized rules – we assess dozens of state and federal environmental rules for each project).
 Check out our blog post on this topic here.

-We are currently available in the states highlighted below, but we are adding more each month.
+As of June 2019, we are available in the states highlighted below, but we are adding more each month.
 Want to see your project states online?
 Let us know about it!

 We have hundreds of datasets in the platform, but we've listed a few here to give you an idea: